dilshankarunarathne/spring-boot-notes/README.md

 * Object-Oriented Programming best practices built in
 * DRY Principles - Don't Repeat Yourself

-Spring framework is built and designed to provide comprehensive support when developing ap
+Spring framework is built and designed to provide comprehensive support when developing applications for the JVM.